-EMDR (eye movement desensitization & reprocessing) – this type of treatment is offered by a trained therapist.
+EMDR (eye movement desensitisation & reprocessing) – this type of treatment is offered by a trained therapist.
 Many mothers-of-trauma find that it helps them get their life back as the symptoms lessen.
 It’s a proven strategy for recovery from trauma.
 You can look for a therapist near you here.

 CBT (cognitive behaviour therapy) – this is often a short-term therapy that helps the individual learn new ways of thinking about the experience.
 This is an evidence-based approach to working through trauma.
 You can look for a certified CBT therapist here.